D7039E-E7032E/Project-Report/README.md

 </p>

 <p>
 The Central station takes care of the merging process.
-Once complete it will send the merged map back to the Turtlebot through SSH SCP, where the global costmap recieves it.
+Once complete it will send the merged map back to the Turtlebot through SSH SCP, where the global costmap receives it.
 </p>

 #### 3.1.1 The merging script
 <p>
-  The map merging script starts out by extending the length and height of the images to the initial hypotenuse, that way no matter how it is rotated it will still fit on the canvas.
+  The map merging script starts by extending the length and height of the images to the initial hypotenuse, that way no matter how it is rotated it will still fit on the canvas.
 Then it runs the canny edge detection on the two images that are supposed to be merged.
 This is done to remove any area that is between the edges of the walls as it will clutter the hough images that are created.
 It will then create a hough image of each of the edge detected maps.
 </p>
 <p>
 Once the hough images are created it will run through each one of them and create an array of the maximum intensity on each angle where in our case the hough image has a resolution of 1280x720 pixels which means that each angle interval is 0.14°.
 This is the same as running the max function over each column.